-Always dreamed of a beach wedding?
-The beach is the most popular venue, BUT means no stiletto-style high heels for you or any of your (female) guests – wedges, flip-flops, or bare feet only! (…or maybe some lovely foot jewelry?)
+Always dreamed of a (right on the) beach wedding?
+The beach is the most popular venue, BUT means no stiletto-style high heels for you or any of your (female) guests – wedges, flip-flops, or bare feet only! (…or maybe some lovely Check Pricesfoot jewelry?)
 That also means you need to be sure your wedding dress isn’t too long to wear with flip-flops or flat sandals, and be sure to let your guests know ahead of time so they can be properly shod (guys too – they may not want to wear their best dress shoes in the sand).

 A beach ceremony can mean less privacy, as passers-by may wind up attending, although most are polite enough to stay out of photos.